freeradical13/freeradical13.github.io/index.md

 ### RNA

-RNA has a single polynucleotide strand; however, base pairing may still occur within the strand to create a particular geometric structure.
+RNA usually has a single polynucleotide strand; however, base pairing may still occur within the strand to create a particular geometric structure.

 ### DNA